-It quickly becomes clear that the event is worth mentioning because it had noticeable impacts.

-e.g., 'La ONU advierte dramático impacto tras nuevo temblor en Nepal' (El informador, May 13th, item 6774985), 'Scores of people were killed when a 7.5-magnitude earthquake centered in Afghanistan rocked neighboring Pakistan and rattled buildings as far away as India.'
-(USA Today, October 26th, item 10371195)
+It quickly becomes clear that the event is worth mentioning because it had noticeable impacts, e.g., "La ONU advierte dramático impacto tras nuevo temblor en Nepal"3 (El informador, 13 May, item 6774985) and "Scores of people were killed when a 7.5-magnitude earthquake centered in Afghanistan rocked neighboring Pakistan and rattled buildings as far away as India."
+(USA Today, 26 October, item 10371195).

-The combination of the location and magnitude is often use to 'label' the event and distinguish it from other ones.
-After a few days, 'big' events are known by their 'nicknames', and the magnitude is less often mentioned.
-A few hours after the main shock, journalists named the earthquake the 'Nepal earthquake', and it soon became the 'Nepal Quake'.

-e.g., '5 things to know about the Nepal earthquake' (The Star, April 25th, item 6376436) 'Nepal quake: 7.9 magnitude tremor hits near Kathmandu' (The Guardian, April 25th, item 6370804)
+The combination of the location and magnitude is often use to "label" the event and distinguish it from other such events.
+After a few days, "big" events are known by their "nicknames", and the magnitude is mentioned less often.
+A few hours after the main shock, journalists named the earthquake in Nepal the "Nepal earthquake", and it soon became the "Nepal quake", e.g., "5 things to know about the Nepal earthquake" (The Star, 25 April,